aayu22809/Training-StateMachines/README.md

 You may have noticed that the `update()` function for the `TrafficLightSystem` includes some calls to SmartDashboard.
 [SmartDashboard](https://docs.wpilib.org/en/stable/docs/software/dashboards/smartdashboard/displaying-expressions.html) is a simple way to publish values from your code that can be displayed on the driver station for much easier debugging than sprinkling `println()` calls across your code.

 SmartDashboard provides a set of API like `putString`, `putBoolean`, and `putNumber` that each take in a String key to label the value with and the value to save to the log.
-You can see in the `update()` function we are currently logging the current state of the `TrafficLightSystem` as well as the value of the button.
+You can see in the `update()` function we are currently logging the current state of the `TrafficLightSystem`, the value of the button, and the internal timer value.

 Let's see this in action.
 [AdvantageScope](https://docs.wpilib.org/en/stable/docs/software/dashboards/advantagescope.html) is the new debugging dashboard provided as part of WPILib.
 You can open it by running `WPILib: Start Tool` from the command pallete in VSCode, then selecting `AdvantageScope`.
 In AdvantageScope, select File->Connect to Simulator, then launch the simulator from VSCode.

 ![AdvantageScope Graph View](/doc/AdvantageScopeWindow.png)

 Once the simulation has started, you should see a set of values appear in the left sidebar of the AdvantageScope window.
-Under SmartDashboard, you should be able to see the two values we published from our `update()` function.
-Drag these from the left sidebar into the "Discrete Fields" section of the graph.
+Under SmartDashboard, you should be able to see the values we published from our `update()` function.
+Drag the string and boolean values from the left sidebar into the "Discrete Fields" section of the graph.
+Drag the numeric timer value into the "Left Axis" section.

 Next, switch the simulation to teleop and press the button a few times.
 Notice how in AdvantageScope we can see the values update in real time, as well as the internal state of our `TrafficLightSystem`.
 Try using double click in the timeline view to measure how long we are staying in `RED_LIGHT_STATE`.